 For those interested in making the leap to a people-first approach, Mark suggests the following:

-The critical first step is believing in the need for a new approach focused on building relationships versus transactions.
+The critical first step in a go-to-market approach is believing in the need for a new approach focused on building relationships versus transactions.
 Given the undeniable marketplace truths, adopting a people-first go-to-market strategy can help future-proof brands for the changing landscape.